BairuiZhang/BairuiZhang.github.io/_pages/about.md

 - *2024.11*: &nbsp;😎😎 Honored to be invited to the Future Science Prize Week, joining global scientific leaders in groundbreaking scientific discussions!
 - *2024.10*: &nbsp;🎉🎉 A Paper Have Submitted to NAACL, Augmenting Categorical Emotion Detection with Visual Emotion Priors.
 - *2024.07*: &nbsp;🎉🎉 A Paper Have Accepted by Sensors, AI in Pancreatic Cancer Analysis: A Review.
-- *2024.06*: &nbsp;🎉🎉 Prof. Benyou Wang accept me as an research assistant at CUHK-Shenzhen.
+- *2024.06*: &nbsp;🎉🎉 Prof. Benyou Wang accept me as a research assistant at CUHK-Shenzhen.

 # 📝 Publications